 S.C.
 Larsen and C.N.
 Hutton (2011) Community discourse and the emerging amenity landscapes of the rural American West.
 Geojournal doi:10.1007/s10708-011-9410-1.

-Rice, G and Urban, M.A.
+G. Riceand M.A.
+Urban.
 (2006) Where is River City, USA?
 Measuring community attachment to the Mississippi and Missouri Rivers.
 Journal of Cultural Geography 24:1-35.

 S.C.
 Larsen (2006).
 The future’s past: Politics of time and territory among Dakelh First Nations of British Columbia.
 Geografiska Annaler 88B (3): 311-321.